Easing political worries in Europe lift shares, pound jumps

-MILAN (Reuters) - Easing worries over political risk in Britain and Italy helped stocks rise on Wednesday with the pound bouncing from three-year lows after a parliamentary vote raised the prospect of another delay to Brexit.
+MILAN (Reuters) - Britain’s pound bounced from three-year lows on Wednesday after a parliamentary vote raised the prospect of another delay to Brexit while an easing of worries about political risk in Italy also helped push world stocks higher.

 Global stocks rose 0.4% by 0821 GMT, as Europe rallied 1.1% and after a positive session in Asia following a report showing that growth in China’s service sector accelerated despite broader economic headwinds.